 If you owe tax on your letting income you’ll need to tell HM Revenue and Customs (HMRC) about the income you haven’t declared by making a voluntary disclosure.

-To get the best possible terms, you must tell HMRC that you wish to take part by filling in a notification form or calling the Let Property Campaign helpline.
-You’ll then have 3 months to calculate and pay what you owe.
+To get the best possible terms, you must tell HMRC that you wish to take part.
+You’ll then have 90 days to calculate and pay what you owe.

 Who can do this